 Smoked Ham Hocks

 - Ham Hocks – Ham hocks come from the bottom part of a pig’s leg & are the knuckle joint between the leg and the trotter.
-Ham hocks are an inexpensive cut of pork, that are full of bones, collagen & skin so are best suited to low & slow cooking.
-Ham hocks tend to be cured, so it’s best to soak overnight them in cold water before cooking, or you can use uncured ones instead.
+This is an inexpensive cut of pork, that are full of bones, collagen & skin so are best suited to low & slow cooking.
+Most ham hocks are cured, so it’s best to soak them overnight in cold water before cooking to reduce saltiness.
+Alternatively, you can use uncured ham hocks, just check with your butcher.

-- Rub/Seasoning – We’re coating our ham hocks with a homemade barbecue rub.
-This is the same rub that I use for smoking pulled pork!
+- Rub/Seasoning – We’re coating our ham hocks with a homemade barbecue rub, the same one that’s used for pulled pork.
 Feel free to use a different rub if you’d prefer though.
+There’s some really good ready made BBQ rubs available.

 - Slather – A slather is used to make the rub stick to the meat.
 I like to use French’s mustard but you could use oil, water or even mayonnaise instead.